Frequently asked questions

 1. What is EM-DAT?

-2. What is the objective of EM-DAT?
+2. What is the main aim of EM-DAT?

 Its main objectives are to assist humanitarian action at both national and international levels; to rationalize decision-making for disaster preparedness; and to provide an objective basis for vulnerability assessment and priority setting.